Scottish and Overseas Entries

 Understanding the tidal Thames

-Crews visiting to compete or tour on the tidal Thames are advised to look at the Port of London Authority guidance for useful information available in French, German and Italian.
+Crews visiting to compete or tour on the tidal Thames (down river of Teddington Lock) are advised to look at the Port of London Authority guidance for useful information available in French, German and Italian.

 How good and experienced is your crew?

-Composite crews containing members of British Rowing and competitors from other National Governing bodies (including Scottish Rowing) must be entered using BROE2.
-Individual rowers who are not members of the submitting club will have to provide their racing licence number to the club’s online entries administrator.
+If the event you are entering permits composite crews containing members of British Rowing and competitors from other National Governing bodies (including Scottish Rowing), individual rowers who are not members of the submitting club will need to give their British Rowing membership number to that club’s online entries administrator.

 Crew substitutions